dtube/dtube/README.md

 This might take 15 minutes, but then it'll say you can open localhost:3000

 If you have problems with the app, try doing the following:

+(This should no longer be necessary in the latest commits)

 ```
 cd ..